OfficeDev/office-js-docs-pr/docs/excel/custom-functions-save-state.md

 ---
-ms.date: 07/10/2019
+ms.date: 04/29/2019
 description: 'Use `OfficeRuntime.storage` to save state with custom functions.'
-title: Save and share state in custom functions
+title: Save and share state in UI-less custom functions
 localization_priority: Normal
 ---